-There are two basic modes in which inductive programs can be utilized, as interactive tools for acquisition of knowledge from specific facts or examples, or as parts of machine-learning systems.
-In the first mode, a user supplies learning examples and exercises strong control over the way the program is used (e.g., [51, 70]).
+There are two basic modes in which inductive programs can be utilized: as interactive tools for acquisition of knowledge from specific facts or examples, or as parts of machine-learning systems.
+In the first mode, a user supplies learning examples and exercises strong control over the way the program is used (for example, [Michalski, 975a; Quinlan, 1979; Michalski & Chilausky, 1980] and Chapter 15 of this book).

-In the second mode, an inductive program is a component of an integrated learning system whose other components generate the needed learning examples [10].
+In the second mode, an inductive program is a component of an integrated learning system whose other components generate the needed learning examples [Buchanan et al., 1979].
 Such examples-positive and negative-constitute the feedback from the system's attempts to perform a desired task.
-An example of the second mode is the learning system LEX for symbolic integration [57], where a 'generalizer' module performs inductive inference on instances provided by a 'critic' module.
+An example of the second mode is the learning system LEX for symbolic integration (see Chapter 6 of this book), where a "generalizer" module performs inductive inference on instances provided by a "critic" module.
+Another example is discussed in Chapter 5 of this book, in the context of analogy-based learning.

 From the viewpoint of applications, such as aiding the construction of expert systems or conceptual analysis of experimental data, the most relevant is conceptual inductive learning.
-We use this term to designate a type of inductive learning whose final products are symbolic descriptions expressed in high-level human-oriented terms and forms (more details are given in Section 3.1).
+We use this term to designate a type of inductive learning whose final products are symbolic descriptions expressed in high-level, human-oriented terms and forms (more details are given in Section 4.3.1).
 The descriptions typically apply to real world objects or phenomena, rather than abstract mathematical concepts or computations.
 This paper is concerned specifically with conceptual inductive learning.

 The most frequently studied type of such learning is concept learning from examples (called also concept acquisition), whose task is to induce general descriptions of concepts from specific instances of these concepts.
-The early studies of this subject go back to the fifties, e.g., those by Hovland [33], Bruner, Goodnow and Austin [8], Newell, Shaw and Simon [60], Amarel [1], Feigenbaum [21], Kochen [38], Banerji [2], Hunt [34], Simon and Kotovsky [76], Hunt, Marin and Stone [35], Hajek, Havel and Chytil [26] and Bongard [6], Among more recent contributions there are those, for instance, by Winston [87], Waterman [86], Michalski [45], Hayes-Roth [28], Simon and Lea [77], Stoffel [83], Vere [85], Larson [40], Larson and Michalski [41], Mitchell [56], Quinlan [70] and Moraga [58].
-An important variant of concept learning from examples is the incremental concept refinement, where the input information includes, in addition to the training examples, previously learned hypotheses, or human-provided initial hypotheses that may be partially incorrect or incomplete (e.g., [52]).
-The paper by Dietterich and Michalski [20] discusses various evaluation criteria and several methods for concept learning from examples.
+The early studies of this subject go back to the fifties, for example, [Hovland, 1952; Bruner et al., 1956; Newell et al., 1960; Amarel, 1960; Feigenbaum, 1963; Kochen, 1960; Banerji, 1962; Simon & Kotovsky, 1963; Hunt et al., 1966; Hajek et al., 1966; Bongard, 1970].
+Among more recent contributions there are, for instance, [Winston, 1970; Waterman, 1970; Michalski, 1972; Hayes-Roth, 1973; Simon & Lea, 1974; Stoffel, 1974; Vere, 1975; Larson & Michalski, 1977; Mitchell, 1978; Quinlan, 1979; Moraga, 1981].
+An important variant of concept learning from examples is the incremental concept refinement, where the input information includes, in addition to the training examples, previously-learned hypotheses, or human-provided initial hypotheses that may be partially incorrect or incomplete [Michalski & Larson, 1978].
+Chapter 3 of this book discusses various evaluation criteria and several methods for concept learning from examples.

 Another type of conceptual inductive learning is concept learning from observation (or descriptive generalization), concerned with establishing new concepts or theories characterizing given facts.
-This area includes such topics as automated theory formation (e.g., [9, 42, 43]), discovery of relationships in data (e.g., [27, 66, 39]), or an automatic construction of taxonomies (e.g., [50, 54]).
+This area includes such topics as automated theory formation (for example, [Lenat, 1976] and Chapter 9 of this book), discovery of relationships in data (for example, [Hájek & Havránek, 1978; Pokorny, 1980; Zagoruiko, 1981] and Chapter 10 of this book), or an automatic construction of taxonomies (for example, Chapter 11 of this book).
 Differences between concept learning from examples and concept learning from observation are discussed in more detail in the next section.